Viincenttt/MollieApi/README.md

 This project allows you to easily add the Mollie payment provider to your application.
 Mollie has excellent [documentation](https://www.mollie.com/nl/docs/overzicht) which I highly recommend you read before using this library.

+Keep in mind that I am in no way associated with Mollie.

 ## Getting started

+### Installing the library
+The easiest way to install the Mollie Api library is to use the [Nuget Package](https://www.nuget.org/packages/Mollie.Api/1.0.0).

 ### Creating a MollieApi object
 The MollieApi object allows you to send and receive requests to the Mollie REST webservice.